Kaya-Sem/backpack-cli/README.md

 ![image](https://github.com/user-attachments/assets/804e2197-db11-43e9-87a6-88a6f59ee2b5)

 ## Downloading

-I am not providing any binaries as of yet.
-Please download the repository and use in-folder to experiment with the given database.
+I cannot provide binaries as of yet.
+Please download the repository and use in-folder with python.

 ## USAGE